-Did you know that Gideon Curriculum covers almost all of the TEKS (Texas Essential Knowledge & Skills) – the state standards required in Texas public schools?
+Did you know that our curriculum and lesson plans at Gideon cover almost all of the TEKS (Texas Essential Knowledge & Skills) – the state standards required in Texas public schools?
 While our students encounter them at their own pace rather than a specific time in the school calendar, they are covered all the same!
 Review our charts below.
 The dots indicate when one of the Gideon series covers a topic.
-Download all the charts here.
+Download all the TEKS curriculum charts here.

 School is back in session.
 Parents and students are muddling through the ups and downs from school closures due to outbreaks to kids getting to see their friends and schoolmates in person.
 Schools and districts prepared as best they could “to do something different for the 2021-22 school year to make up for those losses.”

 The Hechinger Report came out with a quick review of options along with their pros and cons.
 “No catch-up strategy can possibly benefit all students.
 But studies do point toward which strategies are most effective, how they can best be implemented.”